Dentistry

 We have strict sourcing guidelines and only cite from current scientific research, such as scholarly articles, dentistry textbooks, government agencies, and medical journals.
 This also includes information provided by the American Dental Association (ADA), the American Association of Orthodontics (AAO), and the American Academy of Pediatrics (AAP).

-1. Gupta, et al. “Dental Implants.”
+1. Gupta et al. “Dental Implants.”
 StatPearls Publishing, 2021.

-3. Wang, et al. “Public perceptions of dental implants: a qualitative study.”
+3. Wang et al. “Public perceptions of dental implants: a qualitative study.”
 Journal of Dentistry, 2015.

-4. Hollins, Carole.
-“Basic Guide to Dental Procedures.”
+4. Hollins, C. “Basic Guide to Dental Procedures.”
 John Wiley & Sons, Inc., 2015.

-5. Misch, Carl E. “Dental Implant Prosthetics.”
+5. Misch, C. “Dental Implant Prosthetics.”
 Mosby, 2014.

 7. Types of Implants and Techniques.”
 American Academy of Implant Dentistry.

-8. Aparicio, et al. “Zygomatic implants: indications, techniques and outcomes, and the zygomatic success code.”
+8. Aparicio et al. “Zygomatic implants: indications, techniques and outcomes, and the zygomatic success code.”
 Periodontology 2000, 2014.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram